m-a-r-k-d/slit_grating_spectrometer/slit_spectrometer_log.md

 The focuser inner tube does not fit very snuggly in the outer tube so it jiggles a little.
 This might be a problem for stability of the focus position.
 Even with it a little loose, the screw/spring focus mechanism can bind.
 This might also be a problem.
 I'd like to make the fit more snug.
 I think this focus adjustment will be set and forget, so it might still be usable.
 Concerned about the binding and the spring...

+I need to be better about only using the assembly drawing for part positioning, and then use a separate file to design the individual part.
+The focuser/camera lens holder/grating interface is too complicated to design in the assembly drawing.
+The timeline is useful to go back and change things but the timeline in the assembly drawing is so long that I can't find operations in irder to modify them.